mokjunneng/WhatTilesMr.Wolf/README.md

 * Do not merge into other player
 * Vibration alert when player makes a penalty

+## Test Plan
+We have developed 2 different test plan, one for physical testing and another for software testing.
+They are as followed: <br />
+**Physical Test** <br />
+The following test was done with one game session per test scenario.
+During the game scenario, we will look out for only that specific test case to see if it fails and pass.
+This is repeated for at least 2 times per test scenario.
+1) the player move to the position tapped
+2) the tiles change only iff player move over the centre of tile
+3) match making system
+4) penalty is handled when the wolf has turned (vibration felt)
+5) wolf vibrates before turning
+6) correct number of tiles deducted from penalised player

+**Software Test** <br />
+Details of the software testing can be found in the testCases.cs script of our project.
+The following are test cases done by software testing:
+1) gameobject generation
+2) random tile generation
+3) correct wolf timing

 ## Work in progress
 **Game**<br />
 - [x] Sign In (multiplayer) <br />